salt-die/soap_2/README.md

 Like [soap](https://github.com/salt-die/soap), we have pokable voronoi cells, but here we sample colors from images.

 Poke voronoi cells by left-clicking.
+'v' to toggle between Voronoi cells and Delaunay Triangulation.

 Mona Lisa: